 There are those who say that a flag or a banner really doesn’t make any difference.
 God looks at our hearts, that is all that matters.
 Is it really?

 When I am sharing this message to a group of people, I hold up two flags.
-First a Nazi flag that my Dad brought home from WWII.
+First a Nazi flag that my Dad, a WWII Veteran brought home from WWII.
 Second an American Flag.
 Each flag speaks volumes without me saying a single word.
-We are accountable to the LORD to choose the banner that flies over us!
+We are accountable to the LORD GOD to choose the banner that flies over us!
+It is our personal choice.

 Jesus Triumphal Entry

 There were at least three types of people along the roadside as Jesus rode the colt into Jerusalem.
 There were the 1.
-Pharisees, the religious leaders of HIS day plotting to kill HIM, 2. there were the unbelievers and 3. there were those throwing their cloaks on the road and waving flags, banners, and palm branches to honor the KING of KINGS.
+Pharisees, the religious leaders of HIS day plotting to kill HIM, 2. there were the unbelievers and 3. there were those throwing their cloaks on the road and waving flags, banners, and palm branches to honor the KING of Kings, Jesus Christ of Nazareth.

 Those three groups still exist today.
 There is one question left that only you can answer: Which group of people would you be standing with?